metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 bundles containing multiple collateral.

-When enabled, a Pool recognizes the tokens of the Bundle Collateral Wrapper as collateral, subject to validation of the underlying collateral with the collateral filter.
+When enabled, a Pool recognizes the tokens of the Bundle Collateral Wrapper as collateral, subject to validation of the underlying collateral by the collateral filter.

 ## Design Details